top of page

 Photography by Jayden Pantoja By Ingrid Ibarra Hispanic Heritage Month takes place during two months, beginning September 15 and ending October 15.
 This time is used to acknowledge and celebrate Hispanic culture and its potent influence on the United States culture and history.
 One of the ways The City College of New York (CCNY) has decided to celebrate Hispanic culture is by having a few events during this time that shines a spotlight on Hispanic artists.
 There were two mai

-Political Horror in "Weapons" and Its Parallels to Life
+Political Horror in "Weapons," and Its Parallels to Life

 Is Social Media Shaping the Future of Filmmaking?